Nats-ji/Cyberlapse-Toolkit/README.md

 # CyberLapse ToolKit
-A toolkit with simple GUI for making timelapse videos and specialized screenshots inside Cyberpunk 2077.
+A toolkit with a simple GUI for making timelapse videos and specialized screenshots inside Cyberpunk 2077.

 Best to use in companion with https://github.com/Nats-ji/Game-Cinematic-Timelapse-AHI